learncode2day/2/README.md

+### Here is What I am responsible with 👋

 <!DOCTYPE HTML>

-✨ I have experience in using HTML and CSS.
+- ✨ I have experience in using HTML and CSS.
-😎 Inactive on GitHub.
+- 😎 Inactive on GitHub.
-🥂 Communitive.
+- 🥂 Communitive.